Banyel3/weather-app/README.md

 #### 1. Install Node dependencies from the root:

+This will install Turborepo and all frontend dependencies:

 ```bash
 npm install
 ```

 #### 2. Set up Python backend:

+Navigate to the backend directory and create a virtual environment:

 ```bash
 cd apps/backend